SophieMae0/AccelerateWind/README.md

 Once data is downloaded prediction.py uses both sets to run polynomial regression and generate 10 meter data taken every 5 minutes.

+dump.py analzyes the data and pickles specific information based on the predicted 10 meter 5 minute data.
+The main 4 function are: dump_pickles_one_gen - calulates optimal generator size dump_pickles_one_fly - annual energy produced with and without a flywheel dump_pickles_basic - speed, velocity, pwer, energy, angle of wind dump_pickles_cost - generator and flywheel combination that have the lowest cost

-wind_data_analysis.py generates maps of the USA with information about wind turbine efficiency at 10 meters (such as angle of highest efficiency, most effiecient generator and flywheel size, etc)
+load.py generates maps of the USA with information about wind turbine (such as angle of highest efficiency, most effiecient generator and flywheel size, etc) based on the data that was pickled in dump.
+The main 4 functions are: load_graphs_one_gen - calulates ptimal generator size load_graphs_one_fly - calulates annual energy produced with and without a flywheel load_graphs_basic - calulates speed, velocity, pwer, energy, angle of wind load_graphs_cost - calulates generator and flywheel combination that have the lowest cost